iCMDdev/CharPi/README.md

 ## Dependencies

-CharPi relies on [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) and smbus Python modules that come with Raspberry Pi OS (tested on Buster & Bullseye) to communicate with the character display.
-However, many non-raspbian operating systems might work fine if the dependencies are installed and the required changes are made.
+CharPi relies on [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) and smbus Python modules to communicate with the display.
+RPi.GPIO comes with any Raspberry Pi OS, while smbus isn't preinstalled on the Lite version, but you can install it with pip3.
 Python minimum tested version: 3.7.
+Tested on Raspberry Pi OS Buster & Bullseye.
+But it might work fine on other operating systems (if the dependencies are installed and the required changes are made).

 ## Installation guide